ABOUT US, Cinema Salem

 Before becoming a cinema mogul, Marshall spent his working years in the worlds of nonprofits, politics, and human rights advocacy (

 find details here).
 Until stepping down in early 2020, he was CEO of the Workplace Giving Alliance, a Salem-based nonprofit that helps the U.S. government administer its employee workplace fund drive.
 He remains involved as board chair.
-He also serves on The Salem Pantry board as treasurer.
-He is a former board member and chair of Plummer Youth Promise and a former board member and treasurer of Historic Salem.
+He is a former board member and chair of Plummer Youth Promise, a former board member and treasurer of Historic Salem, and a former board member and treasurer of The Salem Pantry.
 Earlier professional activities included nonprofit fundraising, political speechwriting, and trying to bring democracy to China and Russia.
 (Some of these efforts have been more successful than others.)
 Along the way, he organized a 1991 Congressional human rights delegation to China led by Nancy Pelosi.
 He also was CEO of an organization that produced 20 human rights documentaries broadcast nationwide in Russia in the 1990s.

 Elaine worked with Marshall at the Workplace Giving Alliance for five years.
 Her earlier professional life included web content management, corporate communications for a DC beltway bandit, church organ gigs, piano teaching, arts journalism, freelance editing, children’s-opera and musical-theater writing (words, not music), theatrical musical direction, consulting for the New York State Council on the Arts, and playing keyboard with a South Texas bar mitzvah band.
 Lately her musical interests have skewed more toward the classical, but she still loves rock and roll.